This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-CRE are a group of bacteria that are very difficult to kill when they cause infection.
+Carbapenem-resistant Enterobacteriaceae (CRE) are a group of bacteria that are very difficult to kill when they cause infection.
 Examples include E coli and klebsiella.
 CRE often cause lung, urinary tract, wound, and blood infections.
 Carbapenems are a group of antibiotics that treat bacterial infections.
 In CRE infections, the bacteria release chemicals that prevent carbapenems from killing them.
 This is called antibiotic resistance.
 CRE infections can become difficult to cure and can spread to other parts of the body.
 CRE infections that get into the blood can be life-threatening.

 Contact your healthcare provider if:

 - You have a wound that is red, swollen, or draining pus.